FROM THE OFFICE OF CAMPUS SAFETY

 - If someone is following you on foot, cross the street, change directions, or vary your pace.

 - If you are followed by someone in a car, turn around and walk in the opposite direction.
 If the follower persists, record the car's license number and call the police.
 There are blue-light call-boxes all over campus.
+There are blue-light emergency phones located throughout campus.

 - In the event of an emergency, call 610 861-1421 or dial 911 from any campus phone.